Service Accounts, authentication and authorization

 In Non-Delegated Mode

-The principal attached to the ACLs can be either the local Service Account name, or the external Service Account name.
+The principal attached to the ACLs can either be the local Service Account name, or the external Service Account name.
 If the client connects to Gateway using OAUTHBEARER, but no external Service Account is defined, the sub

 of the JWT client token will be used as the principal.